waynodiablo/Oystercard/intro.md

 Further JavaScript | Makerthon (Teams) | Rails  | Project 1 | Project 2 |   Hiring Week   |

+Each week there will be learning objectives relating to the particular project and pre-reading materials based on the learning objectives.

-* Office Hours (8am-9pm)
+* Office Hours (9am-9pm)
-* Access to coaches
+* Access to coaches (9am-noon - 2:30pm-6pm)
   - supporting you becoming active learners
-  - coach exhaustion
   - wean yourself off the coaches and alumni helpers
 * Weekly schedule - subject to change, just like the world of technology

-* be proactive - if you don't have something that you need, get it
+* Be proactive - if you don't have something that you need, get it

 You:

 * MUST install slack desktop client
 * MUST create StackOverflow account
-* MUST post or upvote on SO at least once a week
+* REALLY SHOULD post or upvote on SO at least once a week
 * MUST use sequence of asking for help (pair partner, peer, senior, stack-overflow, alumni-helper, coach)
 * MUST do 121s and feedback
 * MUST show up